 Sell Rate: Average period of time that it takes a business to sell a specified amount of inventory.

 Shipment: A load of goods.

-Shipper’s Export Declaration (SED): Form required by the U.S. Census Bureau that must accompany any shipment that includes more than US$2,500 worth of a single commodity.
+Shipper’s Export Declaration (SED): Form previously required by the U.S. Census Bureau to accompany any shipment with more than US$2,500 worth of a single commodity.
 Beginning in 2008, the SED was replaced by the Electronic Export Information (EEI) form, which is filed electronically through the Automated Export System.

 Surface Trade: Goods that are transported using surface transportation, generally referring to truck, rail and pipeline.